 My travel companions (my sister, Emily, and her bestie, Paige) and I purchased our trip to China as part of a discounted group trip, but we didn’t want to participate in the huge group tours.
 We were able to secure a fabulous tour guide for less than what it would have cost us to be shuffled around in a group of 50 travelers!

-- This itinerary is for three days in Beijing, not including travel days.
+- How many days in Beijing should you plan?
+You can see the major sites in three FULL days.
+This itinerary is for three days in Beijing, not including travel days.
 You’ll want to arrive the evening before day 1, and leave the morning or day after Day 3.

 - The streets are confusing – I’m pretty sure that all of the street signs hanging in intersections only tell you what road you are on, NOT what the cross road is.
 This can be very confusing, as it’s the opposite of how we mark our streets here in the U.S. It’s very easy to get lost here, so do what you can to plan ahead.